From Wikipedia, the free encyclopedia.

 Pasta ‘ncasciata is a version of a traditional baked pasta dish known as pasta al forno in Italian.
-The dry pasta is partially cooked first in salted boiling water then strained and seasoned with a rich tomato ragu, cubes of fried eggplant, pieces of caciocavallo cheese, and pockets of besciamella cream sauce tucked in between layers of pasta.
-Pasta alla Norma is a typical dish from the southeast part of Sicily made with eggplant, tomato sauce, and ricotta salata.
-This pasta ‘ncasciata plays with those same summer flavors and the seasoned pasta is assembled into a casserole pan to bake in the oven.
-This allows all of the flavors to come together, becoming one of the very few pasta dishes that tastes even better when you eat it later.
-The ragu can be made ahead
+The dry pasta is partially cooked first in salted boiling water, then strained and seasoned with a rich tomato ragu, cubes of fried eggplant, pieces of caciocavallo cheese, and pockets of besciamella cream sauce tucked in between layers of pasta.
+Pasta alla Norma is a typical dish from the southeast part of Sicily made with eggplant, tomato sauce, and ricotta Salata.
+This pasta ‘ncasciata plays with those same summer flavors, and the seasoned pasta is assembled into a casserole pan to bake in the oven.
+This operation allows all of the flavors to come together, becoming one of the very few pasta dishes that tastes even better when you eat it later.
+You can make it ahead of the consumption date.

 2 oz. lean veal

 2 oz. olive oil